rahuljha/rahuljha.github.io/index.md

 ![Profile Picture](/assets/apr22.jpg){:width="150px"}

-I am a research scientist at Netflix in the Search & Recommendations team working on conversational and interactive recommendations.
-Previously, I was an applied science tech-lead at Microsoft working on recommendation, ranking, & NLP problems including ads relevance ranking, dialog and language understanding, document summarization and content recommendation.
+I am a research scientist at Netflix working on virtual personas and agentic A/B testing.
+I have previously worked on different recommendation, ranking, & NLP problems including LLM post-training (at Meta), conversational recommendations (at Netflix), and ads relevance ranking, dialog and language understanding, document summarization and content recommendation (at Microsoft).

-I got my PhD from University of Michigan in 2015 working under Prof. Dragomir Radev ([now at Yale](https://yale-lily.github.io/)).
+I got my PhD from University of Michigan in 2015 working under Prof. Dragomir Radev.
 My thesis work focussed on automatic survey generation of scientific topics.

 Find a complete list of my publications [here](/publications/).
 I occasionally blog about topics I am interested in, you can find them below.